-Over against the approach of witnessing which transforms the supposedly established act of saying into the statement of a said and understood, it is a matter of starting from the said to rediscover a saying which on the one hand is forgotten and which on the other hand cannot be expressed in the form of a said.
-The task seems hopeless: we have saying and the said-understood in their opposition, the first is completely forgotten, we can only start from the second and, what is more, we cannot exhibit saying in terms of saids, or again in terms of truth, since the truth is always of the domain of the said, more precisely of the half-said.
+Over against the approach of witnessing which transforms the supposedly established act of saying into the statement of a said and heard, it will be a matter of starting from the said to rediscover a saying which on the one hand is forgotten and which on the other hand cannot be expressed in the form of a said.
+The task seems hopeless: we have saying and the said-heard (dit-entendu) in their opposition, the first is completely forgotten, we can only start from the second and, what is more, we cannot exhibit saying in terms of saids, or again in terms of truth, since the truth is always of the domain of the said, more precisely of the half-said.
 In truth there is no saying.

-Nevertheless it is indeed by restoring saying that the discourse of analysis would be constituted (AE, p.454).
-Not the discourse of the analyst: starting from the personage of the analyst, it is rather established discourses which take on the consistency of saids.
-But the discourse of analysis starts from the neutral speech which does notallow itself to be determined either by a precise stating subject, nor by a fixed object of which one might speak.
+Nevertheless it is indeed by restoring its saying that the discourse of analysis would be constituted (AE, p.454).
+Not the discourse of the analyst: starting from the personage of the analyst, it is rather the established discourses which take on the consistency of saids.
+But the discourse of analysis starts from the neutral speech which does not allow itself to be determined either by a precise stating subject, nor by a fixed object of which one might speak.
 Saying without saying who and without saying what.
 Neutrality is a fundamental principle.